-- 1. the population in 2012 is almost 390,000 people and continuing to grow rapidly; - 2. rising energy costs are likely to affect people's lifestyles and livelihoods; - 3. all the less constrained land has been developed resulting in increased costs to develop the remaining land; - 4. the remaining greenfield land is more distant from major centres of employment and services; - 5. infrastructure costs have soared and infrastructure networks and facilities are stretched to capacity; - housing costs have soared, the population is ageing and households and housing needs are changing;
+- 1. the population in 2012 is almost 390,000 people and continuing to grow rapidly; - 2. rising energy costs are likely to affect people's lifestyles and livelihoods; - all the less constrained land has been developed resulting in increased costs to develop the remaining land; - 4. the remaining greenfield land is more distant from major centres of employment and services; - 5. infrastructure costs have soared and infrastructure networks and facilities are stretched to capacity;